Glebberr/GlebPhaintzkiProject/react-project/README.md

 Libraries Used:
 -
 The project utilizes several libraries and technologies, including:
+React
+React Icons
+JOI
-React React Icons JOI MUI (Material-UI) Moment React-Dom React-Router-Dom Styled-Components
+MUI (Material-UI)
+Moment
+React-Dom
+React-Router-Dom
+Styled-Components.

 To run and install the project, you can use the following commands: npm install npm run start These commands will install the necessary dependencies and start the application.